+Target Bonus Opportunities
-Target Bonus: Each participating NEO is assigned an annual Target Bonus, computed by multiplying each executive's base salary times his or her Target Bonus Percentage.
-Based on the program set up by the

-Compensation Committee for 2017, the NEO's Target Bonus is half based on individual performance and half based on financial performance.
-For 2017, AIP participants Individual Performance Based Bonuses are capped at a maximum of one times the Target Bonus and AIP participants Financial Performance Based Bonuses are capped at a maximum of two times the Target Bonus.
-The total bonus payout is therefore capped at a maximum of 150% times the Target Bonus for 2017.
+Each participating NEO is assigned an annual incentive opportunity, computed by multiplying each executive's base salary times his or her Target Bonus Percentage.
+Based on the program set up by the Compensation Committee for 2019, the NEO's Target Bonus is half based on individual performance and half based on Company financial performance.
+For 2019 AIP participants, payout under the Individual Performance component was capped at a maximum of one times half of the Target Bonus attributed to that component and payout under the Corporate Financial Performance was capped at a maximum of two times half of the Target Bonus.
+The total bonus payout is therefore capped at a maximum of 150% times the Target Bonus for 2019.

 Target Bonus Percentages are determined based on competitive market data, internal equity considerations, and the degree of difficulty associated with achieving performance levels.
-Each factor is evaluated by the Compensation Committee based on data and input provided by management and the independent compensation consultant.
-The Compensation Committee believes that the 2017 Target Bonus Percentages were appropriate for each NEO based upon his position within the Company, level of responsibility and performance objectives.
-For 2017, Target Bonus Percentages for our NEOs were not increased.
+Each factor is evaluated by the Compensation Committee based on data and input provided by management as well as our independent compensation consultant.

+For 2019, Target Bonus Percentages for our NEOs were not increased from prior year opportunities (as a percentage of base salary):